 After 45 days, SEALAB 2 accomplished its mission without major incidents.
 It proved man can live and do useful work under the sea.
 The habitat was raised to the surface and returned to the shipyard in San Fransisco where it would undergo modifications for future projects.

-The picture below was taken during a news conference on Sept.
-28, 1965 at the end of Scott Carpenter’s record dive of 30 days.
+The picture below was taken during a news conference on September 28, 1965 at the end of Scott Carpenter’s record saturation dive of 30 days.

 During decompression, the SEALAB 2 Aquanauts witnessed an interesting phenomenon.
 Some of the watches literally exploded as the pressure inside the Deck Decompression Chamber (DDC) reached surface levels.
 Helium had slowly entered the watches through the rubber gaskets during the long stay at the bottom and became trapped inside the cases.
 Unable to escape fast enough, the pressure blew out the weakest part of the watches, the plexi crystals.

 Bob Barth, who immediately understood the forces at work, came up with the idea of a one-way pressure release valve.
 After mentioning his idea to a fellow diver named T. Walker Lloyd, Bob’s concept found its way to Rolex Geneva and served to create a new generation of professional diving tool watches, the Rolex Sea-Dweller with patented Gas Escape Valve.

 Diving was no longer a matter of minutes or hours respectively, as it had been with compressed air.
 Saturation diving allowed man to stay underwater indefinitely.
 With this in mind, Rolex equipped the Rolex Sea-Dweller with a date complication to help the Sea-Dwellers keep track of life on the surface.